 - Years of loyalty

-It is rare that all my clients in their 40s have been loyal for 7 to 10 years.
-If I categorize by age or loyalty, I would have different results.
-It is possible to combine several categories, but no combination will adequately cover all customers.
-The categorization must reflect the value I bring to the customer.
+It is rare that all my 30 and 40 year old clients have been loyal for 7 to 10 years.
+So if I categorize by age or loyalty, I would have different results.
+It is possible to combine several categories, but no one combination will adequately cover all clients.
+The segmentation must reflect the value I bring to my clients.

-It could also have a different approach and question the value it brings to the client … In this case, it can give itself as a vision to participate in the success of its customers’ events.
-It could then put its clients in categories related to the type of event: evening with friends, couple outing at the restaurant, life event, corporate.
-Taittinger will review its strategy according to its results in the different categories created.
+The vineyard’s clients are scattered all over the world.
+The company does not know them directly, as it sells its bottles to wholesalers.
+Wholesalers sell them to retailers.
+They are the ones who resell them to the vineyard’s final customers.
+Traditionally, the winery could categorize each client by region and seek the best development strategies for each region.
+In fact, this is what is usually done.
+It could also have a different approach and question the value it brings to each person… In this case, it could to give itself the vision to participate in the success of the festive events.
+It would then put its clients in categories related to the type of event: evening with colleagues, couple’s outing to the restaurant, life event, corporate … and review its strategy according to its result in the different categories thus created.

-Beyond business strategies and targets, the entire organization of work should reflect the categorization chosen.
-That’s what I discovered when visiting the Caisse Desjardins of Lévis, financial cooperative of 52 000 members.
+Beyond the strategies and business targets, the entire work organization should reflect the chosen segmentation.
+This is what I discovered during my visit to the Caisse Desjardins de Lévis.
+It is a financial cooperative with 52,000 members.

-You need to find the categories that reflect the value you bring to customers.
-Next transform the organization around these categories: strategies, business development, work teams, products and services, …
+We need to find the categories that reflect the value provided.
+Then you will transform the organization around these categories: strategies, business development, work teams, products and services…